Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 As with some of the other processes, anodizing is an electrochemical process but is more passive than the more aggressive chemical methods.
 The outcome of anodizing is the conversion of the substrate of the aluminum channel to a layer of aluminum oxide.
 Aluminum has a natural oxide layer that forms when it is exposed to the air.
 The natural layer of oxide is uneven and thin, offering inconsistent protection.

-The application of a controlled electrical charge in an acidic electrolytic bath creates a regular and uniform layer of oxide for better protection from corrosion and wear.
-The addition of anodic layers allows aluminum channels to undergo secondary processing, such as the use of colorants and lubricants.
+Applying a controlled electrical charge in an acidic electrolytic bath forms a consistent and uniform layer of oxide on the aluminum, enhancing protection against corrosion and wear.
+This anodic layer also enables aluminum channels to undergo additional processing, including the application of colorants and lubricants.

 Liquid Paint